Amino Acid Mix

 vitamin + mineral cofactors

-When the peptide bond is made, a surplus of two hydrogen and one oxygen atom is removed - H2O, or water.
-We use a 3-letter abbreviation of the amino acid name to write an amino acid sequence which is the primary structure of a peptide or protein: Gly-Leu-Gly-Try-.is a 4 amino acid sequence.
+When the peptide bond is made, a surplus of two hydrogen and one oxygen atom is removed as H2O (water).
+We use a 3-letter abbreviation of the amino acid name to write an amino acid sequence which is the primary structure of a peptide or protein: Gly-Leu-Gly-Try- is a 4 amino acid sequence.

 Short chains of amino acids are peptides; longer chains are polypeptides.
 Even longer chains are proteins.
 Peptides assume information characteristics at 3 or more AA lengths.
 As the AA chain elongates, its shape becomes more complex and more meaningful.
 A typical globular protein has about 350 amino acids.
 The long amino acid chains of proteins are folded into a shaped object.
 The shape is known as the tertiary structure of the protein.